BestTimesToVisit.com Logo

 transport

 Forget expensive taxis from the airport; hop on the local bus (route 187) to Negombo town.
 It's incredibly cheap and a real slice of local life, though be prepared for a crowded but authentic experience.
-Just ask the driver or a fellow passenger to let you know when your stop is near.
+Just ask the driver or a fellow passenger to let you know when your stop is approaching.

 food